nazalexx/S14A2023-final-Energuru/README.md

 ## Project Basics

-The purpose of this project is to create a predictive model and an interactive web-based tool for predicting property's energy consumption based on its features and location.
-This tool will aim to assist homeowners, prospective buyers and real estate professionals in estimating the potential energy consumption of a property, coupled with tailored recommendations for reducing energy use.
+The purpose of this project is to create a predictive model and an interactive web-based tool for predicting dwelling unit's energy consumption based on its features and location.
+This tool will aim to assist homeowners, prospective buyers and real estate professionals in estimating the potential energy consumption of a dwelling unit, coupled with tailored recommendations for reducing energy use.
 The tool will provide transparency and valuable data-driven insights that can inform negotiations, guide investment decisions and foster a more sustainable and energy-conscious property market.
 It will be implemented in Python, using Flask and scikit-learn.

 ## Project Description